In this policy, the terms "complaint" and "grievance" shall have the same meaning.

-If the individual did not receive the relief requested at Level Two or if the time for a response has expired, he or she may appeal the decision to the Board.
+If the student or parent did not receive the relief requested at Level Two or if the time for a response has expired, the student or parent may appeal the decision to the Board.

 The appeal notice must be filed in writing, on a form provided by the District, within ten days of the date of the written Level Two response or, if no response was received, within ten days of the Level Two response deadline.

-The Superintendent or designee shall inform the individual of the date, time, and place of the Board meeting at which the complaint will be on the agenda for presentation to the Board.
+The Superintendent or designee shall inform the student or parent of the date, time, and place of the Board meeting at which the complaint will be on the agenda for presentation to the Board.

 The Superintendent or designee shall provide the Board the record of the Level Two appeal.
-The individual may request a copy of the Level Two record.
+The student or parent may request a copy of the Level Two record.

 The Level Two record shall include: